bryanotoole/Ransomware-Demonstration/README.md

 - Set up a virtual machine for testing a ransomware program run in Windows Visual Studio 2022.
 - Downloaded a variety of files to different locations within the virtual machine to demonstrate that select folders can be targeted based on content, sensitivity, and value of the information.
 - Configured a C# ransomware template to meet custom parameters.
 This demonstrates how the malware is written from the perspective of a threat actor.
-- Encrypted the Documents, Pictures, and Desktop folders, and left a ransomnote.
+- Encrypted the Documents, Pictures, and Desktop folders, and left a ransom note.
 This demonstrates what a real ransomware incident would look like from the perspective of a victim.
 - Decrypted the affected folders, simulating what a vcitim would see after a ransom is paid.
 - Located the executable files for this project to show that it could theoretically be shared with others or installed on other machines.